 - Fabrics: All types of fabrics, whether natural or synthetic, have advantages and disadvantages.
 Consider the quality of the fabric itself (thickness, softness, stretch, etc.) and how suitable the fabric is for that particular item.
 Will it be comfortable and durable?

-- Good quality thread and strong, even stitches: Give the fabric a gentle pull to see if the thread breaks or pops.
+- High-quality thread and strong, even stitches: Give the fabric a gentle pull to see if the thread breaks or pops.
 Check for rippled, puckered or twisted hems and seams.
 Avoid garments that don’t appear to hang smoothly.

 - Edges and hems: Cut or “raw” edges and hems can lead to unraveling and loose, hanging threads.
 Be careful in choosing garments with these features as they may require special laundering.

-- Matched patterns: If the garment has stripes or plaid, the pattern should match up at the seams.
+- Pattern alignment: If the garment has stripes or plaid, the pattern should match up at the seams.

 - Linings: For suits and other lined garments, check to see if the lining hangs loosely and doesn’t cause any pulling or puckering.